Main Science and Technology Indicators

-This biannual publication provides a set of indicators that reflect the level and structure of the efforts undertaken by OECD member countries and eight non-member economies (Argentina, China, Israel, Romania, Russian Federation, Singapore, Slovenia, Chinese Taipei) in the field of science and technology.
-These data include final or provisional results as well as forecasts established by government authorities.
-The indicators cover the resources devoted to research and development, patent families, technology balance of payments and international trade in highly R&D-intensive industries.
-Also presented are the underlying economic series used to calculate these indicators.
-Series are presented for a reference year and for the last six years for which data are available.
+This twice yearly, bilingual publication contains data on the scientific and technological performance of OECD countries.
+These data include final or provisional results and government forecasts covering such topics as resources devoted to research and development, patents, the technology balance of payments and international trade in the high-technology industries.
+Supporting background series, used in combination with Science & Technology series to calculate indicators, are also included.
+Indicators are presented for the last seven years for which data are available.

 Main Science and Technology Indicators